-David Konstan, The Invention of Sin (forthcoming).
+David Konstan, The Origin of Sin (Bloomsbury 2022).

 Ross Shepard Kraemer, Her Share of the Blessings: Women's Religions among Pagans, Jews, and Christians in the Greco-Roman World (OUP 1994); Women's Religions in the Greco-Roman World: A Sourcebook (OUP 2004).